-The responsibilities of a registered dental hygienist generally include: scaling and root debridement, delivery of local anesthesia, nitrous oxide sedation, topical fluoride, antibiotic and antimicrobial medicament placement, impressions, diagnostic models, dental radiographs, dental education, nutritional counseling, and various laboratory procedures.
+Dental hygienists are licensed health professionals who provide preventive and therapeutic care in the management of oral health.
+The responsibilities of a registered dental hygienist generally include: scaling and root debridement, delivery of local anesthesia, nitrous oxide sedation, topical fluoride, antibiotic and antimicrobial medicament placement, impressions, diagnostic models, dental radiographs, preventive dental education, nutritional counseling, and various laboratory procedures.
 The treatments and services are prescribed under the supervision of the dentist.
+More and more information is being learned about the impact of dental health on the whole body.
+As a hygienist, you will play an important role providing the education about how good oral health can impact your patients’ well-being.

 Jackson College Offers the following degree options: